-The number of animals classified as unfit for transport in 2016 was similar to previous years with most incidents being detected during pre- export checks at an assembly centre or holding and as a proportion of the total movements in the population were small.
-Individual cases were deemed unfit for transport as result of lameness, conjunctivitis, ringworm and occasionally age.
-As stated in previous reports, in Ireland the loading of approximately 90-95% of consignments of animals for export is supervised by an OV.
-Thus 145,570 bovines exported were assessed for fitness to transport by the OV during routine identification checks associated with health certification and during loading itself.
+The number of animals classified as unfit for transport in 2017 was similar to previous years with most incidents being detected during pre- export checks at an assembly centre or holding and as a proportion of the total movements in the population were small.
+Individual cases were deemed unfit for transport following veterinary and technical staff inspection.
+In Ireland the loading of approximately 90-95% of consignments of animals for export is supervised by an OV.
+Thus 188,000 bovines exported were assessed for fitness to transport by the OV during routine identification checks associated with health certification and during loading itself.
 Therefore animals that are unfit to transport by virtue of illness or age are routinely removed from the consignment by either the OV or the transporter/organiser at any stage of this process and the number detected does not necessarily reflect an attempt on behalf of the transporter/organiser to transport animals that are inherently unfit for the intended journey.
 Therefore although considered major deficiencies, in this context they are routinely and regularly addressed before export and not considered to be a major issue.

-The fitness for transport non-compliances detected during transport checks at slaughter plants and during routine ante mortem inspections were of a more serious nature.
-They involved non-compliances such as transport of an animal with a fractured limb, significant lameness, cancer or other disease processes.
-All were followed up by cross reporting the incident via DAFM's CDAWR to the relevant RO and in some cases a by issuing a legal notice to the keeper, suspending the transporter and withdrawing their certificate of competence.
-In 2016, Fixed Payment Notices (FPN's) were increasingly used as a means of imposing penalties for non-compliances.
+The fitness for transport non-compliances detected during transport checks at slaughter plants and during routine ante mortem inspections are of a more serious nature.
+They involved non-compliances such as transport of an animal with a fractured limb, significant lameness, pregnancy, cancer, or other disease processes.
+All were followed up by cross reporting the incident via DAFM's CDAWR to the relevant RO and in most cases by issuing a legal notice to the keeper, suspending the transporter and withdrawing their certificate of competence.
+Fixed Payment Notices (FPN's) are now in their fourth year of operation and have been widely accepted by transporters as a means of imposing penalties for non-compliances.